mezozoik/deno-microservices/README.md

   - Support for GIT and NoSQL in progress
 - deno-service-discovery
   - REST API with open api spec 3.0
-  - service registry - only self registry - no additional manager needed (like zookeeeper or eureka)
+  - service registry - only self registry - no additional manager needed (data distribution made by external tool like zookeeper or some distributed storage)
   - service discovery - server-side (with client load balancer) & server-side
   - service lifecycle management by health check
   - information resource